microsoft/azure-health-data-services-toolkit/samples/SimpleExternalApiCustomOperation/README.md

-# Simple External API Custom Operation
+# Simple external API custom operation

 This sample is a standard ASP.NET Web Application and will show how you can create a request object, pass it to the pipeline, and get the response back by using the SDK.